 Walukiewicz' proof is widely considered to be very hard to understand, and while the Kozen-Walukiewicz completeness theorem is often cited and generally recognized as a landmark in the theory of the modal μ -calculus, it has remained something of an isolated point in the completeness theory of modal (fixpoint) logic.
 Modal logic has a well established theoretical framework for completeness theory [6], with many standardized techniques such as canonical models and filtration, and sweeping general results like Sahlqvist's theorem.
-The completeness theorem for the modal μ -calculus, on the other hand, does not seem to have given rise to any comparable follow-up literature (some exceptions to this rule will be discussed in a moment).
+The completeness theorem for the modal μ -calculus, on the other hand, does not seem to have given rise to any comparable follow-up in the literature on completeness for fixpoint logics (some exceptions to this rule will be discussed in a moment).